 We have heard from many people who report success with various vitamins and supplements.
 Here is a sampling.
-You can find more accounts in the stories section of the web site and in the “A Different View” section of The Platelet News.
+You can find more accounts in the Personal Stories section of the website and in the “A Different View” section of The Platelet News.

 Aoganghua A et al. “Inhibitory effects of vitamin K derivatives on DNA polymerase and inflammatory activity.”
 Int J Mol Med.
 2011 Dec;28(6):937-45. doi: 10.3892/ijmm.2011.773. http://www.ncbi.nlm.nih.gov/pubmed/21837358.

 Brox AG et l.
 “Treatment of idiopathic thrombocytopenic purpura with ascorbate.”
 Br J Haematol.
 1988 Nov;70(3):341-4. http://www.ncbi.nlm.nih.gov/pubmed/3207627

 Dussossoy E et al. “Characterization, anti-oxidative and anti-inflammatory effects of Costa Rican noni juice (Morinda citrifolia L.)” .J Ethnopharmacol.
 2011 Jan 7;133(1):108-15. http://www.ncbi.nlm.nih.gov/pubmed/20858541